 Cash is the most liquid of the financial assets and is the standard medium of exchange for most business transactions.
-Cash meets the definition of a monetary, financial asset.

-Cash is usually classified as a current asset and includes unrestricted :
+Cash is usually classified as a current asset and includes unrestricted:

-- $\cdot$ Coins and currency, including petty cash funds - Bank accounts funds and deposits - Negotiable instruments such as money orders, certified cheques, cashiers' cheques, personal cheques, bank drafts, and money market funds with chequing privileges.
+- Coins and currency, including petty cash funds - Bank accounts funds and deposits - Negotiable instruments such as money orders, certified cheques, cashiers' cheques, personal cheques, bank drafts, and money market funds with chequing privileges.